Cassel-Evens/Space-Age/README.md

 - Navigate to the parent directory of your preference.

-- Clone this project using  $ git clone https://github.com/johnwhittenstudio/project-5
+- Clone this project using  $ git clone https://github.com/Cassel-Evens/Space-Age.git

-- Navigate to the top level of the directory with the command  $ cd project-5
+- Navigate to the top level of the directory with the command  $ cd Space-Age.

 - Make sure you have installed [Node js](https://nodejs.org/en/)